Unicorn-TAF/docs/_docs/core/logging.md

 `ULog` is a main framework logger that provides a simple way to log messages in your tests.
 It supports various logging levels such as _Trace_, _Debug_, _Info_, _Warning_, _Error_.
 You can also customize the logger to suit your needs.

-By default build-in console logger is sused with _Debug_ level
+By default build-in console logger is used with _Debug_ level

 ## Logger customization